ellisjoe/ellisjoe.github.io/reading-list.md

 ---

 ### Current
+- Zen and the Art of Motorcycle Maintenance - Robert M. Pirsig

+### 2025
 - Killers of the Flower Moon - David Grann

-### 2025
 - World on the Brink - Dmitri Alperovitch
 - Station Eleven - Emily St. John Mandel